SergioColladoV/Fintonic-Test/README.md

 * Avoid using dependencies to decode HTML5 Entities that the API returns to improve performance.
 Make the decoding with pure javascript.
 * Make pagination works with a maximum of 50 API results (5 Pages)
 * Put order of IDs into operation
+* When filtering, call the API to get results of the entire API, not just the current page